mlc-ai/web-llm/README.md

 into a service worker to avoid reloading the model in every page visit and optimize your application's offline experience.

-We first create a service worker script that created a MLCEngine and hook it up to a handler that handles requests when the service worker is ready.
+We first create a service worker script with a MLCEngine and hook it up to a handler that handles requests when the service worker is ready.

 ```typescript
 // sw.ts